 Some Member States have also set up national Youth Guarantee websites, with regular updates and/or the possibility for young people to register online.
 Use the drop-down menu or the map above to get to these websites, when they exist.

 The implementation of national plans is now underway.
 EU countries are making substantial efforts to implement the Youth Guarantee, which has proven to be a driver for structural reforms.
-The Joint Employment Reports 2016 and 2017 lists promising steps with concrete examples in many countries.
+The Joint Employment Reports 2017 and 2018 list promising steps with concrete examples in many countries.